ventolab/CellphoneDB/README.md

 1. **Incorporate spatial information** CellPhoneDB now allows the incorporation of spatial information of the cells via the `microenvironments` file.
 This is a two columns file indicating which cell type is in which spatial microenvironment (see [example](https://github.com/ventolab/CellphoneDB/blob/master/in/endometrium_atlas_example/endometrium_example_microenviroments.tsv) ).
 CellphoneDB will use this information to define possible pairs of interacting cells (i.e. pairs of clusters sharing/coexisting in a microenvironment).
 You can define microenvironments with prior knowledge, imaging or Visium analysis with [cell2location](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_short_demo_downstream.html#4.-Identify-groups-of-co-located-cell-types-using-matrix-factorisation).
 2. **New analysis method added**,  using differentially expressed genes (DEGs) instead of random shuffling (`cellphonedb method degs_analysis`).
 This approach will select interactions where all the genes are expressed by a fraction of cells above a `--threshold` and at least one gene is a DEG.
 The user can identify DEGs using their preferred tool and provide the information to CellphoneDB via text file.
 The first column should be the cell type/cluster and the second column the associated gene id.
 The remaining columns are ignored (see [example](https://github.com/ventolab/CellphoneDB/blob/master/in/endometrium_atlas_example/endometrium_example_DEGs.tsv) ).
 We provide [notebooks](https://github.com/ventolab/CellphoneDB/tree/master/notebooks) for both Seurat and Scanpy users.
 3. **Database update** WNT pathway has been further curated.

-## Starting to use CellPhoneDB

-To start using CellPhoneDB, you can use our interactive web application ([cellphonedb.org](https://www.cellphonedb.org)) and run in the analysis in our private cloud, or just run CellPhoneDB with your own computational resources.
-(The latter is preferable if you are going to work with big datasets).

 ### Installing CellPhoneDB
 NOTE: Works with Python v3.6 or greater.
 If your default Python interpreter is for `v2.x` (you can check it with `python --version`), calls to `python`/`pip` should be substituted by `python3`/`pip3`.